marcocesarato/react-native-input-spinner/README.md

 An extendible input number spinner component for react-native.

-This componenr enhance a text input for entering numeric values, with up/down buttons and arrow key handling.
+This component enhance a text input for entering numeric values, with increase and decrease buttons.

 ## Install